fara-pug/fara-pug/index.md

 </tbody>
 </table>

-Take the ultra-small Eggs and Honey along with a few elemental rules to cook up Elemental Gourmet Meals right next to, or even in your Dungeon or Quest site!
+Take the ultra-small Eggs and Honey along with a few elemental runes to cook up Elemental Gourmet Meals right next to, or even in your Dungeon or Quest site!

-Don't forget the wood lest you wind up trying to do that in a desert.
+Don't forget the wood lest you wind up wanting to cook in the middle of a desert.

 <table border="2" cellspacing="0" cellpadding="6" rules="groups" frame="hsides">